-win.
 You need to use your skills and the right set of strategies to arrange cards in the required combinations.
 To win, you must have at least one pure sequence in your hand and all required sequences, or sequences and sets.

 The rules of rummy make it compulsory to create sequences.
-Any player that declares their cards without having at least 2 sequences not only ends up losing the game but is also awarded an 80-points penalty.
-Read on to find out more about how to create a valid sequence in rummy.
+Any player that declares their cards without having at least 2 sequences not only ends up losing the game but is also awarded an 80-point penalty.
+Read on to learn more about creating a valid sequence in rummy.

 You can create sequences using 3 or more cards from the same suit or by using jokers/wild cards.
 Here are the types of sequences that you can create: